AMPABLE/ampable/README.md

 # Ampable

 Ampable is an innovative platform built on Arbitrum that reinvents risk assessment for real-world assets.
-Evolving from the original Assurance Market Protocol (2017), Ampable transforms the idea into a game of skill and decentralized, permissionless and AI-poweredregulatory reporting framework where participants use their expertise to signal the risk associated with tokenized projects and assets.
+Evolving from the original Assurance Market Protocol (2017), Ampable transforms the idea into a game of skill and decentralized, permissionless and AI-powered regulatory reporting framework where participants use their expertise to signal the risk associated with tokenized projects and assets.

 > **Note:** Ampable is strictly a game of skill —not a prediction market, gambling platform, securities marketplace or security offering.
 All game mechanics are designed to reward skill, analysis, and informed decision-making.
 These features are designed to signal risk to others who are considering potentially taking an interest in a real-world or other type of digital asset on the Arbitrum One or Ethereum network.